jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

     (b) who is a tertiary student enrolled at an institution or a registered establishment
   - **DRS** means the student contract dispute resolution scheme established under section 536
   - **DRS operator** means a person or an organisation appointed under section 536(4)
+  - **early childhood education** , in relation to Part 2, means education and care services provided by— (a) an early childhood service; and
+    (b) a playgroup that opts to be certified under this Act
   - **early childhood education and care centre** — (a) means premises that are used regularly for the education or care of 3 or more children (not being children of the persons providing the education or care or children enrolled at a school who are being provided with education or care before or after school) under the age of 6 years by day (or part of a day) but not for any continuous period of more than 7 days; and
     (b) despite paragraph (c), includes premises that—